rferguson22/Gaussian-Process/README.md

   - If `group_experiments_per_file: true`, one output per file: `filename_GP_results.txt`
   - If `false`, one per experiment: `filename_exp1_GP_results.txt`, etc.

-In all modes, missing measurements in any experiment are filled with `inf`.
+In all cases, missing measurements in any experiment are filled with `inf`.

 ---